 Balos is the most photographed beach in Crete, and standing above it on the clifftop trail, the view justifies every superlative.
 The lagoon stretches out in impossible shades: shallow white sand giving way to turquoise, then deep blue, with the rugged limestone cape of Gramvousa rising beyond.
 It looks, genuinely, like something invented for a travel magazine.

-There are two ways to reach Balos: drive to the parking area and hike down the rocky trail (approximately 30–40 minutes each way), or take a ferry from Kissamos port.
+There are two ways to reach Balos: drive to the parking area and hike down the rocky trail (approximately 30 to 40 minutes each way), or take a ferry from Kissamos port.
 The road to the parking area is rough gravel and requires a standard rental car with reasonable clearance.

 Best time: Early morning.
 Go on a weekday if possible.
 Avoid midday in summer.
 Access: Unpaved road from Kissamos.
 Alternatively, take the daily ferry from Kissamos port.